LuciaPerez/PUWI/INSTALL.md

 PhpUnit Web Interface
 ---------------------

-### Installing PUWI:
+### Installing PUWI
 1. Download the project from the URL:
   `git clone url_to_clone/puwi.git`

 2. If you want to use your own PHPUnit dependencies, modify the default location in the config file:
   `~/puwi/config.ini`
+  It's also necessary to verify PEAR location.
+  `pear config-show | grep php_dir`
+  By default: */usr/share/php*.
+If it's different, it's necessary to change this parameter in *config.ini*.

     2.1.
 Dependencies.
-    The following are dependencies to install:
+    The following dependencies are to install:
     * phpunit
     * dbunit
     * php-code-coverage